 School places 840

 Number on Roll (ASC Jan 17) 774

-School Net Capacity (DfE management & finance guidance 2002) 840
+School Net Capacity (DfE management 840

 Ward population 24-64 years (St Luke's) 6025

-Number of respondents to Surveys 5
+Number of respondents to consultation Surveys 5

-consultation Emails 0
+Emails 0

 Temple Sutton has seen a reduction in those admitted to the school over the last three years.
 The school has always been able to accommodate catchment applications, however since 2015 the school has had an excess of school places.